aleshaleksey/fansys23/monsters-npcs/profanes.md

 |Demonic Realm|||Each demon has its own demonic realm which is found at least in the intermediate depths of the spirit realm.
 This acts as a "[Greater Domain](../08-spell-list.md#greater-domain) with a radius of at least 40ft (and with no upper limit), with the exception that its alignment is "profane" and is located deeper in the spirit realm.
 If the domain is destroyed, the demon is likewise destroyed.|
 |Demonic Restoration|||A demon can only be permanently destroyed by "divine" damage or if its demonic realm is destroyed.
 A demon which is destroyed by other means will be reborn in its domain after an arbitrary amount of time (recommended 13d12 years).|

 Demons are greater fiends.
 They are an incarnation of the forces that wish to despoil and undo creation.
+A demon of fire (or ice) appears as a horror with at least two legs and at least two arms.
+It usually has a pair of wings and a bestial head.
+A demon can shift between this form an a humanoid form (always the exact same humanoid), and will often take on its humanoid form when its demonic form is not suited to a task.

 A demon will chose the path that leads to the greatest destruction and tragedy above all, even if it must wait decades or centuries for this outcome.
 For example, it might save a young child if it can help raise it to be a corrupt king that will lead to the cataclysmic downfall of its kingdom.
 That said, a demon would prefer a direct bloodbath if this path is available and realistic.

+Demons of different elements will likely have slightly different personalities and preferences.
+A demon of fire is likely to prefer swift and cataclysmic destruction, while a demon of ice may prefer a slow and inevitable decay.

 In combat a demon may use any number of strategies.
 However it especially delights in using a foes strengths and weaknesses against it.
 It will not hesitate to use a foe's kindness and mercy against it.
 Likewise it delights in toying with weaker foes and demonstrating to defeated foes the fruits of their powerlessness.
 It may even rob defeated foes of that which is precious to them and then let them live to foment hatred and despair.